thabti/tayra-journeys-bloom/README.md

-# Welcome to your Lovable project
+# NextJs Vercel

+This project was migrated from Vite to NextJs vercel.

 ## Project info